30 hour childcare

 What if a family falls out of eligibility?

-- If a family falls out of the eligibility criteria for the extended 15 hours, or they do not confirm their eligibility every 3 months, a grace period of funding will continue for a set date before the extended 15 hours stop.
+- If a family falls out of the eligibility criteria for the extended 15 hours, or they do not confirm their eligibility every 3 months, a 'grace period' of funding will then commence from when eligibility has ended.
+The 'grace period' is an extra period of time that parents will continue to receive the full 30 hours, this will give parents the opportunity to resolve the issue of why they have dropped out of eligibility, i.e. seek employment or reconfirming eligibility.

-- After the grace period is completed and parents are still not eligible, the child will then revert back being able to claim a maximum of 15 hours per week of funded childcare over 38 weeks (or 570 hours over more weeks of the year).
+- After the grace period has ended and the parents are still not eligible, the child will then revert to being able to claim a maximum of 15 hours per week of funded childcare over 38 weeks (or 570 hours over more weeks of the year).

 What parents need to know about funded places